kumu/docs/faq/how-do-i-update-credit-card.md

-# How do I add/update/delete my credit card information?
+# How do I edit my credit card information?

 To add or update your credit card information, follow the following steps: